Jacob-Ji-1453/Machine-Learning-and-Deep-Learning-Project/README.md

 # Machine Learning and Deep Learning Projects (Updating)

-I will use this repository to record some completed self-taught projects of myself.
+I will use this repository to record some self-taught projects conducted by myself.

 Finally, I have found *the hall of tortured souls*, where tormented sprits are everywhere.\
 Fortunately, sooner or later I be one of them, embarking a one-way trip to that place and becoming a new *tortured soul*.\